arctop/vulcan-s3/README.md

 This package helps to upload files with [Vulcan.js](http://vulcanjs.org/) applications.
 Including a dropzone.

+Note that the server-side policy is currently permissive and any file-type is allowed for the duration of the expiration time.

 **/!\ This is an experimental package**.

 ## Example